davxdan/DoingDataScience/Homework/Readme.md

-Each Folder in this Directory relates to each Live Sessions Homework Assignment.
+Each Folder in this directory relates to a weekly homework assignment.